lechenyu/TSan-spd3/README.md

 | `depend` |

 ## Install TSan-spd3
-### Prerequisite: install the bootstrapping compiler llvm-15
+### Prerequisite: install the bootstrapping llvm compiler
-1. Retrieve the `clang+llvm-15*` package from the [official repository](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.0).
+1. Retrieve a `clang+llvm*` binary package from the [official website](https://releases.llvm.org/download.html) according to your OS's architecture.
+    * For x86_64 architecture, we have tested the installation using [`clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz`](https://github.com/llvm/llvm-project/releases/download/llvmorg-14.0.0/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz).
 2. Unfold the package and set the following environment variables.